4 Days in Rome Itinerary: Travel & Sightseeing Guide

 When we go on city trips, we love to wander around a lot.
 Especially the Villa Borghese Park is a fantastic place to relax after long hours of sightseeing.
 Also, the Galleria Borghese is a wonderful attraction in Rome and different collections of paintings and sculptures are exhibited there.

 Near the park there is the lovely Trinità dei Monti church which is located at the top, leading to the famous Spanish Steps.
-From the very top steps you definitely will marble at the picturesque Roman Scenery.
-Obviously, the 135 steps can be a bit challenging but as it is one of Rome’s top attraction it’s worth it.
+From the very top steps, you definitely will marble at the picturesque Roman Scenery.
+Obviously, the 135 steps can be a bit challenging, but as it is one of Rome’s top attractions, it’s worth it.

 Day 4 in Rome